Termites are often confused with ants due to their anatomy, but a surefire way to tell a termite from an ant is:

-A) So people do not just walk into a fumigated house (gets their attention).
+A) Those obnoxious tents are used to keep people from just walking into a fumigated house (gets their attention).

-There is no real preventive for Drywood Termites but for curative, you have some options depending on the level of infestation.
-If the infestation is large enough and wide spread, then a fumigation or heat treatment is needed.
-But if the colony can be located to one accessible part of the structure, then spot treatments can be done to eliminate them.
+There is no real preventive for Drywood Termites but for curative; you have some options depending on the level of infestation.
+If the infestation is massive enough and widespread, then a fumigation or heat treatment is needed.
+If the colony is confined to one available part of the structure, then spot treatments can be done to eliminate them.

 Q) What does A1 Home Pest Control recommend?